backand/docs/source/includes/_integrations.md

   }
 ```

 Once this code has been created, we need to write one additional function.
-This function wraps a HTTP request to the
-custom action we created previously.
-It assumes that the action's name is 'makePayment', so be sure to change it to
-something that matches your actual implementation:
+This function wraps a HTTP request to the custom action we created previously.
+It assumes that the action's name is `makePayment`, so be sure to change it to something that matches your actual implementation:

 ```javascript
 factory.makePayment = function(amount, token){